radekstepan/therascript/README.md

 # TODO

 - [ ] verify/fix shutdown and autostart scripts
-- [x] preload:db should delete the whole "data" folder
+- [ ] fix the crappy search query; multiple keywords should join on a "*" character, special characters and quotes properly escaped, multiple spaces removed
 - [ ] move transcripts and their paragraphs into the DB
 - [ ] try combining fulltext chat search with transcript search
-- [ ] fix the search UI, be able to filter by client and/or tags
+- [ ] fix the search UI
+    - be able to filter by client and/or tags
+    - Escape should exit out of the UI much like clicking the "x"
+    - input field should remain focused on Enter keypress
+- [ ] put search query in the URL so that you can go back to your results easily
+- [ ] make favoriting work again

 - [ ] make the chat paragraph icons larger, add a gap between them AND/OR move the play icon to the left of the paragraph
 - [ ] fix vertical align of transcript header, items too close to the top; `align-items: flex-end`